tubesandlube/blimp/commands.md

   Examples:

-  blimp replicate -g="nomads" crazy_nomad do:2 rax:3
+  blimp replicate --group="nomads" crazy_nomad do:2 rax:3
     (spins up 2 replicas of crazy_nomad on the do host and 3 on the rax host, also puts them all in the 'nomads' container group)